Wong-Innovations/PresidentialPartiesAndStockPerformance/README.md

 <!-- RESULTS -->
 ## Results

+Each folder in the repository consists of the source data, 1-2 python files which sort and average the data, and an index.html file which uses Chart.JS to visualize the data.

++-- IXIC
+|   +-- index.html
+|   +-- ixic.csv
+|   +-- IXIC.py
+|   +-- tcalc_year.py
++-- ...
++-- README.md

+Below is a table summarizing the findings of each python file.
+Values in () are the t-scores in each average.

 | Indicator    | Democratic     | Republican    | Difference | p-value |
 |--------------|----------------|---------------|------------|---------|
 | GDP          | +4.56% (3.26)  | +1.92% (4.78) | 2.64%      | 0.0006  |